mchaov/personal-page/site/articles/Hello-World.md

 That took me couple of hours to stitch together.
 Quite the enjoyable experience...

-Feel free to check the code on [github](https://github.com/mchaov/personal-page/)
+Feel free to check the source on [github](https://github.com/mchaov/personal-page/).